suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Add applying status effect UI components [2302](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2302).
 - Add `publicQueue` setting to `QueuedWorkbenchEntity`, If it is public queue, it will be queued publically, shared with other players [2305](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2305).
 - Add time unit setting for item's expire duration [2318](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2318).
+- Add `BuffRemoval` to buff data, setup how other buffs will be removed when apply this buff here [2273](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2273).
 - Add `BuffToNearbyPartyMembers` skill buff type, it works alike `BuffToNearbyAllies` but it will applies buff to party members only.
 - Add `BuffToPartyMember` skill buff type, it works alike `BuffToAlly` but it will applies buff to party members only.
 - Add `isRevealsHide` to buff data, when character who is being buffed with this turned on will be able to see hidden characters.